StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

 does not have a parcel fabric available or data within the extent of a parcel fabric that falls into a gap or area with no polygons.

 ..
 Note:: Note
-   While some methods have been looked at to deal with regions without an available parcel fabric to date none has proven to be as effective at creating accurate matches as a parcel fabric from an authoritative.
+   While some methods have been looked at to deal with regions without an available parcel fabric to date none has proven to be capable of providing sufficiently accurate results to be flagged for implimented.

 Relationship Calculation Process
 --------------------------------